Medication-Assisted Treatment/Suboxone Program

-Medication-assisted treatment for opioid dependence can include the use of buprenorphine (Suboxone) to complement the education, counseling and other support measures that focus on the behavioral aspects of opioid addiction.
-This medication can allow one to regain a normal state of mind – free of withdrawal, cravings and the drug-induced highs and lows of addiction.
-Medication-assisted treatment for opioid addiction and dependence is much like using medication to treat other chronic illnesses such as heart disease, asthma or diabetes.
+A Suboxone program for opioid dependence includes the use of buprenorphine (Suboxone) to complement the education, counseling, and other support measures that focus on the behavioral aspects of opioid addiction.
+Suboxone allows the individual to regain a normal state of mind – free of withdrawal, cravings, and the drug-induced highs and lows of addiction.
+Suboxone programs as a treatment for opioid addiction and dependence are much like using medication to treat other chronic illnesses such as heart disease, asthma, or diabetes.
 Taking medication for opioid addiction is NOT the same as substituting one addictive drug for another.

 What is Suboxone and How Does it Work?

-There are two medications combined in each dose of Suboxone.
-The most important ingredient is buprenorphine, which is classified as a ‘partial opioid agonist’, and the second is naloxone which is an ‘opioid antagonist’ or an opioid blocker.
+There are two medications combined with each dose of Suboxone.
+The most important ingredient is buprenorphine, which is classified as a ‘partial opioid agonist’, and the second is naloxone which is an ‘opioid antagonist’ or an ‘opioid blocker’.

-A ‘partial opioid agonist’ like buprenorphine is an opioid that produces less of an effect than a full opioid when it attaches to an opioid receptor in the brain.
-Oxycodone, hydrocodone, morphine, heroin and methadone are examples of ‘full opioid agonists’.
-For the sake of simplicity from this point on we will refer to buprenorphine (Suboxone) as a ‘partial opioid’ and all the problem opioids like oxycodone and heroin as ‘full opioids’.
+Buprenorphine: A partial opioid agonist like buprenorphine is an opioid that produces less of an effect than a full opioid when it attaches to an opioid receptor in the brain.
+Oxycodone, hydrocodone, morphine, heroin, methadone and other abused drugs are examples of full opioid agonists.

-When a ‘partial opioid’ like Suboxone is taken, the person may feel a very slight pleasurable sensation, but most people report that they just feel “normal” or “more energized” during medication-assisted treatment.
+When a partial opioid agonist like Suboxone is taken, the person may feel a very slight pleasurable sensation, but most people report that they just feel normal or more energized during a medication-assisted Suboxone program.
 If they are having pain they will notice some partial pain relief.

 People who are opioid dependent do NOT get a euphoric effect or feel high when they take buprenorphine properly.
-Buprenorphine tricks the brain into thinking that a full opioid like oxycodone or heroin is in the lock, and this suppresses the withdrawal symptoms and cravings associated with that problem opioid.
+Buprenorphine tricks the brain into thinking that a full opioid like oxycodone or heroin is present, and this suppresses the withdrawal symptoms and cravings associated with that problem opioid.

-Buprenorphine is a long-acting form of medicated-assisted treatment, meaning that it gets ‘stuck’ in the brain’s opiate receptors for about 24 hours.
-When buprenorphine is stuck in the receptor, the problem ‘full opioids’ can’t get in.
+Buprenorphine is a long-acting form of medicated-assisted treatment, meaning that it stays in the brain’s opiate receptors for about 24 hours.
+When buprenorphine is stuck in the receptor, other opioids can’t get in.
 This gives the person with opioid addiction a 24-hour reprieve each time a dose of Suboxone is taken.
-If a full opioid is taken within 24 hours of Suboxone, then the patient will quickly discover that the full opioid is not working – they will not get high and will not get pain relief (if pain was the reason it was taken).
-This 24-hour reprieve gives the patient time to reconsider the wisdom of relapsing with a problem opioid while undergoing medication-assisted treatment.
+If the person tries to get high within 24 hours of Suboxone, they will quickly discover that their drug is not working – they will not get high and will not get pain relief (if the pain was the reason it was taken).
+This 24-hour reprieve gives the patient time to reconsider the wisdom of relapsing with drugs while undergoing medication-assisted treatment.

-Another benefit of buprenorphine in treating opioid addiction is something called the ‘ceiling effect’.
+Another benefit of buprenorphine in treating opioid addiction is something called the ceiling effect.
 This means that taking more Suboxone than prescribed does not result in a full opioid effect.
 Taking extra Suboxone will not get the patient high.
-This is a distinct advantage over methadone.
+This is a distinct advantage over other addiction medications like methadone.
 Patients can get high on methadone because it is a full opioid.
 The ceiling effect also helps if buprenorphine is taken in an overdose – there is less suppression of breathing than that resulting from a full opioid.

 Because it is long-acting (24 hours or more) Suboxone only needs to be taken one time per day.
 It should be allowed to completely dissolve under the tongue.
 It comes in both a 2 mg and 8 mg tablet, and a 2 mg or 8 mg filmstrip.
-The filmstrip is now the preferred preparation because it has less potential for abuse by people with opioid addiction (it cannot be crushed), serial numbers on the filmstrip packs help prevent diversion (trafficking), and the strip dissolves more rapidly than the tablet.
+At Northland, we use the tablet version of Suboxcone.

 Patients should not eat, drink or smoke for 30 minutes before their dose of Suboxone, or for 30 minutes after their dose of Suboxone.
 Food, beverages, and nicotine can block the absorption of Suboxone.
 Chewing or dipping tobacco can seriously impair the absorption of Suboxone and should be promptly discontinued by anybody going through medication-assisted treatment.